Dynamical Evolution of Planetary Systems: Observational evidence for post-gas evolution of planetary systems

+In contrast with extrasolar giant planets, super-Earths typically have less dynamically excited orbits \citep{VanEylen2019}.
+Nevertheless, substantial evidence suggests that the vast majority of super-Earth systems (probably more than 90\%) experienced post-gas instabilities as well \citep{Izidoro2017,Izidoro2021}.
+Firstly, super-Earths should have been in multi-resonant configurations at the end of the gas-disk lifetime as a consequence of migration, while the observed distribution of orbital periods of adjacent super-Earths shows a broad distribution with no preference for ratios of small integers (i.e. resonances).
+In fact, the typical spacing between super-Earths tends to be around 20 mutual Hill-radii (see the next section for a more in-depth discussion), whatever period ratio that implies \citep{Pu2015}.
+Only a few systems are confirmed to be in resonant configurations \citep[e.g.][]{Mills2016,Agol2021,Leleu2021}.
+Indeed, \hbindex{resonances} appear to be prevalent among the youngest compact systems, suggesting that the dynamical reorganization takes place over several 100 Myrs \citep{Dai2024}.

-The second line of evidence for instabilities is that more than 50\% of the observed systems of transiting super-Earths are made of a single planet.
-Either these planets are truly alone, which would be surprising, or there must be enough dispersion in the inclinations of the planets that only one of them is transiting (Fang and Margot, 2012; Johansen et al., 2012)\footnote{Radial-velocity observations could in principle solve this question because they can detect also non-transiting planets.
-Unfortunately the possibilities of RV follow-up of the systems discovered by the satellite Kepler are limited because the stars observed by Kepler are too faint}.
-The inclination damping in the gas-disk should produce co-planar systems (Cresswell and Nelson, 2008), so the inclination dispersion needs to have been acquired after gas-dispersal.
+A second line of evidence for instabilities is that more than 50\% of the observed systems of transiting super-Earths are made of a single planet.
+Either these planets are truly alone, which would be surprising, or there must be enough dispersion in the inclinations of the planets that only one of them is transiting \citep{Fang2012,Johansen2012,Zhu2020}.
+The inclination damping in the gas-disk should produce co-planar systems \citep{Cresswell2008}, so the inclination dispersion needs to have been acquired after gas-dispersal.

-Izidoro et al. (2017) showed that the observed distribution of orbital period ratios between adjacent planets (Fig.~\ref{fig:1}, left), as well and that of orbital separation in terms of mutual Hill radius (Fig.~\ref{fig:1}, center), are very well reproduced by systems that are in resonant chains at the time the gas is removed from the system and that become unstable afterwards.
-The systems that experience this post-gas instability also reproduce the statistics of the number of planets detected by the satellite Kepler around individual stars (Fig.~\ref{fig:1}, right).
+\citet{Izidoro2017,Izidoro2021} showed that the observed distribution of orbital \hbindex{period ratios} between adjacent planets (Fig.~\ref{fig:1}, left), as well and that of orbital separation in terms of mutual Hill radius (Fig.~\ref{fig:1}, center), are very well reproduced by simulated systems that are in resonant chains at the time the gas is removed from the system and that become unstable afterward.
+The systems that experience this post-gas instability also reproduce the statistics of the number of planets detected by the Kepler telescope around individual stars (Fig.~\ref{fig:1}, right).
+Finally, \cite{Millholland2021} found that the rarity of transit duration variations even in single-transiting systems is most consistent with a continuous distribution of mutual inclinations, rather than two distinct populations.
+This unimodal but broad distribution is the expected outcome of systems that underwent dynamical instabilities of varying intensities \citep{He2020}.
 Thus, post-gas dynamical instabilities should have been the norm in super-Earth systems.